-72 E. SCHWARTIZ, J. STRAUB (eds.)
+&lt;sup>72 E. SCHWARTIZ, J. STRAUB (eds.)
 Acta Conciliorum Oecumenicorum, vol. 1:1, 195/vol 3:1, p.
 259.

-73 It is worth mentioning that Mar Aba Mar aba also introduces the first part of litany named Ba'utha (petition) that is recited for short intentions with the response 'have mercy on us.'
+&lt;sup>73 It is worth mentioning that Mar Aba Mar aba also introduces the first part of litany named Ba'utha (petition) that is recited for short intentions with the response 'have mercy on us.'
 As well as, the last part, or the Angelus Pacis, which begins for asking the protection of the angle of peace and of mercy and then continues praying for peace, love, forgiveness of sins and God's mercy.
 It is recited while the people stand up and respond 'to you O Lord' and the people reply 'from you O Lord.'

-74 S. JAMMO, "L'office du soir chaldéen au temps de Gabriel Qatraya," OS 12 (1967), p.
+&lt;sup>74 S. JAMMO, "L'office du soir chaldéen au temps de Gabriel Qatraya," OS 12 (1967), p.
 208-209.

-$^{^{75}}$ G. FURLANI, "Il Trattato di Yešo'yahb d'Arzon sul ΤΡΙΣΑΓΙΟΝ," Rivista degli Studi orientali 7 (1917) 687-715.
+&lt;sup>75 G. FURLANI, "Il Trattato di Yešo'yahb d'Arzon sul ΤΡΙΣΑΓΙΟΝ," Rivista degli Studi orientali 7 (1917) 687-715.

-76 S.H.
+&lt;sup>76 S.H.
 JAMMO, La structure de la messe chaldéenne du début jusqu'à l'anaphore: étude historique (OCA 207) Rome 1979, p.
 93.

-consider Trisagion a Trinitarian hymn, as it appears from the prayer that follows it, in the Eucharistic celebration, (You who are holy, glorious, mighty, and immortal, who dwell in the saints and whose will has been satisfied, turn, O my Lord, and pity and have mercy upon us, as you are accustomed to do at every hour, O Lord of all, Father, Son, and Holy Spirit forever.).
+Trisagion can be divided into two parts: an acclamation (Holy God, Holy Almighty) and supplication (have mercy on us).
+It addresses the Divine nature and expresses His nature in His positive (holy and mighty) and negative (immortal) attributes.
+The Assyrian fathers such as Qatraya, Bar Lipeh, Bar Zo'bi and Abidisho' consider Trisagion a Trinitarian hymn, as it appears from the prayer that follows it, in the Eucharistic celebration, (You who are holy, glorious, mighty, and immortal, who dwell in the saints and whose will has been satisfied, turn, O my Lord, and pity and have mercy upon us, as you are accustomed to do at every hour, O Lord of all, Father, Son, and Holy Spirit forever.).
 However, Timothy II gives a Christological interpretation as the ministry of the angels who were constantly following Christ (Mk 4: 11; Lk 2:13-14; and Lk 22: 43-44).
 General speaking, Trisagion is addressed to the Trinity.
 While in the West Syrian and Alexandrian rites, it is an Christological prayer which is addressed to Christ.